mongoose13/fling-gallery/README.md

 This widget creates rows for its children not unlike a Wrap widget.
 However, unlike the Wrap widget, this widget tries to size its children so that they fit perfectly on each row.

+The current implementation uses a greedy algorithm and thus may not optimally arrange items.
+In particular, the last row may not have enough items to fill it completely.

 [Demo Page](https://fling-gallery-demo.web.app/)

 ![Example gallery with photos of Yellowstone](https://f000.backblazeb2.com/file/mongoose-website/fling-gallery/fling-gallery-snap.png)